 - How does UCAS work?

-- How do I get answers from universities?
+- How can I get answers from universities?
 How long should I wait?

 How does UCAS work?

-If you want to apply to UK universities using UCAS, first you must register on the official website of www.ucas.com .
-Carefully review the list of available universities and curricula, select the 5 top priorities for you.
+If you want to apply to UK universities using UCAS, first you must register on the official website of www.ucas.com.
+Carefully review the list of available universities and curricula, select TOP-5 priorities for you.
 It can be as 5 courses within one institution as well as different programs in different universities - the main thing is that the total number of applications does not exceed 5.
 Note: the submission of one application costs 11 £, and several - only 22 £, so it's more profitable to choose immediately Several programs.

 After you have decided on the priority courses, carefully review the submission dates and deadlines: